 This award, named in memory of Alfred K. Kawana, former director of ASHA publications, recognizes a sustained history of exemplary publications by a scholar whose journal contributions span at least 10 years and are meritorious in their educational, scientific, or clinical value.
-More information about this and other ASHA journals awards can be found at http://journals.pubs.asha.org/SS/ASHA_Journals_Awards.aspx
+Learn more about this and other ASHA Journals awards on ASHAWire.

 2018 Kawana Awardee: Kathryn Yorkston

 University of Washington